IHTSDO/release-validation-framework/README.md

 Integration tests require a MySQL database containing SNOMED CT data.
 To run integration tests once this is in place, use:
 ```
 mvn clean integration-test -Dskip.integration.tests=false -DrvfConfigLocation={config_dir}

 ```
-API controllers are currently tested in this way using integration tests which use MySQL.

 Importing Assertions
 --------------------
-Assertions are currently imported from copies of the legacy implementation (RAT) configuration files included in this project.
+Assertions are imported automatically during RVF application startup.
+The list of assertions is documented in the manifest.xml file under importer/src/main/resources/xml/lists/ folder.
+Actual assertion SQL files can be found in the importer/src/main/resources/scripts folder.

 ```